Skip main navigation

 Mandatory direct deposit systems are permitted under certain circumstances:

-The employee must be able to collect his or her wages at a bank or facility in the State of Wisconsin.
+The employee must be able to collect their wages at a bank or facility in the State of Wisconsin.

-The employee must receive all of his or her wages and cannot be made to incur any charges to receive them.
+The employee must receive all of their wages and cannot be made to incur any charges to receive them.
 If an employee uses an existing bank account, generally this will cause no problem.
-If an employee does not bank and has to establish an account solely for the purpose of receiving wages, all fees must be covered by the employer.
+If an employee does not bank and is required to establish an account solely for the purpose of receiving wages, all fees must be covered by the employer.

 Voluntary Direct Deposit

 If an employer chooses to institute a direct deposit pay system that is available at the option of the employee, it is immaterial whether or not there are fees associated with obtaining the wages.
-If the employee chooses to use the direct deposit system, it is assumed that the employee has agreed to pay these fees for the convenience and security of having the wages placed directly into his or her bank account.
+If the employee chooses to use the direct deposit system, it is assumed that the employee agreed to pay these fees for the convenience and security of having the wages placed directly into their bank account.

 Direct Deposit as a Condition of Employment